iann0036/iam-dataset/README.md

 > (currently a bit of a mess)

-A series of tools to develop a comprehensive map (`map.json`) from SDK calls to IAM actions.
+A series of tools to develop a comprehensive map (`map.json`) from SDK calls to IAM actions, and evaluation of managed policies.

 It is currently being used to support: